By: Felicia Cooper, Story Coordinator

 I do.
-I grew up and currently live in Culloden, West Virginia-- a “census designated place” with a population right around 3,000.
+I grew up and live in Culloden, West Virginia-- a “census designated place” with a population right around 3,000.
 There is no deep history of the town, but it was named for the last battle of the Jacobite Rebellion in Culloden, Scotland.
 I spent almost six years living in attics and on couches in Pittsburgh before I decided to take a year at home to regroup.
 One year, five years, who’s counting?
-One thing let to another and now I’m a small business owner pretending to be a poet.
+One thing lead to another and now I’m a small business owner pretending to be a poet.

 How has living here influenced you and your work?

 Living here is the whole reason my work-- both my day job as a pet care provider and my nonprofit AND my poetry-- exists.
 Living here has made me feel need in every way imaginable.
 I need to be a part of my community, I need to help the folks around me, I need to bear witness to this special place.
 Coming home was incredibly hard, staying here is even harder, but it is the first truly fulfilling thing I have ever done.

 I noticed in several places on your website, it encourages us to “Take Action”.
 What sort of action?
 Why this phrase?

 It is no secret that West Virginia is hemorrhaging our potential up and down the Ohio River.
 I have scads of friends and family who had no choice but to stay-- and scads who had no choice but to leave.
 I was lucky to not only have had done both, but have had a choice in the matter.
 “Take Action” was initially just the words I slapped on the page, but I think the phrase illustrates the responsibility I have to the world around me in exchange for the privilege of coming home.

 How can folks in towns like yours create action in small ways?